 Take a look at the various literary theories.
 There are traditional literary theories and also formalism and new criticism.
 There are Marxism and critical theory and then there’s structuralism and post-structuralism.
 You are likely comfortable with some theories, and others not so much.
 Remember, fellow academics are going to question your theories and criticize you.
 Criticism is not always bad.
 It is academic criticism and it is there for a reason.
 Your research needs to be complete.

 Again, a literary theory course can help you.
 Depending on your subject and author of choice, depends on which theories you will need to bring in.
-There are others – including new historicism and cultural materialism, ethnic studies and post-colonialism criticism.
+There are others – including new historicity and cultural materialism, ethnic studies and post-colonialism criticism.
 You need to relate them to one another.
 A course may help you to pick a good topic for PhD English literature.

 Now think about how the author followed theories in novels